samkohlq/grants/README.md

 3. Retrieve all households and their respective family members
 4. Retrieve one household and its family members
 5. Search for households and family members eligible for various grants
+6. Soft delete a household and its family members
+7. Remove a family member from a household

 ## Usage